askoufis/clean-code-presentation/slides.md

 - Commit early, commit often
 - Past PRs contain tons of context and learnings
 - Keep PRs focused and small if possible
+  - Split up large changes into smaller PRs
   - No rule that says you can only do 1 PR per Jira card/item of work
 - Review your own PR (even before you open it!)
   - Helps catch silly mistakes/oversights
-  - Helps gauge whether or not your PR should be split up
+  - Helps gauge whether or not your changes should be split up into multiple PRs
 - Add comments to your own PRs (try and pre-empt your reviewer's questions)
 - GitHub search is super useful for finding examples/inspiration (both in SEEK repos and external repos)